Emanuele-20/CV/README.md

 ## Hobbies
 - Love play tennis and foosball :tennis:
 - Watching NBA :basketball:
-- Prepare pasta recipes, my next team have to try my :spaghetti:
+- Creating new pasta recipes, the team has to try my :spaghetti: